 What is malnutrition?

-Malnutrition is when you do not get all the nutrients (e.g. energy or protein) your body needs to function properly.
+Malnutrition is when your body does not get all the nutrients (e.g. energy or protein) it needs to function properly.

-- A high need for nutrition due to illness or surgery.
+- You have increased need for nutrition due to illness or surgery.

 - Pressure ulcers.